 As a knowledge seeker.
 That I viewed each level of knowledge as a responsibility to give my version back to the world in an effort to make it a better place.

-As we celebrate Women's History Month, how do you make your own history within what you do?
+how do you make your own history within what you do?

 I hope to do my small part in helping to leverage the opportunity playing field.
 I hope that KÜDZOO serves as a tool to activate untapped potential so that students of all backgrounds realize the best version of themselves.

 Do you have any female historical or present-day heroines?

 RBG.
 She fought for progress by equipping herself with knowledge as a tool to make real, societal change.